-The Institute for Student Achievement (ISA) is a team of committed educators who join with schools and districts to transform public high schools, so that students who are traditionally underserved and underperforming graduate prepared for success in college and careers.
+The Institute for Student Achievement (ISA) is a team of committed educators who join with schools and districts to transform high schools, so that students who are traditionally underserved and underperforming graduate prepared for success in college and careers.
 Through a close partnership, ISA provides the organizational and professional development supports that schools, principals, and teachers need to succeed, giving students the opportunity to learn, grow, and achieve to their fullest potential.

 We’ve been Partnering with Schools for Over Two Decades

 In 1990, philanthropists Lilo and Gerard Leeds founded ISA as a non-profit organization committed to improving the educational conditions and outcomes for America’s underserved youth.
 In 2000, after 10 years of measurable success, ISA resolved to extend its reach to serve more students.
 Under the leadership of Dr. Gerry House, a nationally recognized educator, ISA became a close partner to schools, with an implementation model grounded in educational research and practitioner expertise.

 In 2001, ISA tapped NCREST, the National Center for Restructuring Education, Schools & Teaching (NCREST) at Teachers College, Columbia University, as a strategic education partner.
 NCREST’s co-director, Dr. Jacqueline Ancess, has collaborated with ISA on the design, development and implementation of ISA’s high school reform model and continues to be an active ISA partner.

 Since 2001, ISA has engaged in whole school reform in cities such as in Atlanta, Detroit, Minneapolis, and New York.
-Today, our footprint includes the states of New York, New Jersey, Michigan, California, North Carolina, and Florida.
+Today, our footprint includes the states of New York, New Jersey, Ohio, California, and North Carolina.